reaganhaines/radioman/README.md

 - History of the current conversation

 ### Coming Next
-- Cloud hosting and web access
+- Cloud hosting and web access with auth

 ### Local use
 - Clone repo